Go directly to product information

 A piece of history

-Star anise came from China via India to the Arab world, where it has acquired a place in Persian cuisine.
-It was only introduced into Europe in the sixteenth century.
+Star anise came from China via India to the Arab world, where it acquired a place in Persian cuisine.
+It was not introduced to Europe until the sixteenth century.
 Europe was introduced to star anise thanks to Thomas Cavendish, who brought the fruit from the Philippines to England in 1578.
-It would be a while before the first star anise could be bought there.
-In 1601 the first dried star anise was for sale in London.
+It would take some time before the first star anise could be bought there.
+In 1601, the first dried star anise was for sale in London.

-Soon after, star anise was imported from China via the tea routes through Russia.
+Soon after, star anise was brought from China via the tea routes through Russia.
 This is why star anise got its nickname Siberian cardamom.

 Today, China and Vietnam are the main producing countries, but star anise is also grown in Laos, Korea, Japan and the Philippines.

 The Chinese name ba jiao 八角 means octagonal herb, which is exactly what it is, but in European languages the shape, taste and country of origin are often combined.
-The also common name 'badian' is taken from the Persian badiyan, which is said to be taken from the Chinese name ba jiao.
+The name 'badian', which is also used, is derived from the Persian badiyan, which is said to be derived from the Chinese name ba jiao.

 The botanical name Illicium is derived from Latin.
-Ilicere means allure and is a reference to the rich taste.
+Ilicere means allure and refers to the rich taste.

 Smell and taste

-Both the carpels and the seeds are aromatic, the carpel is more aromatic than the seeds.
-There is no reason to remove the seeds unless you have the specific purpose of intensifying the flavor of a single fruit.
+Both the carpels and the seeds are aromatic, the carpel being more aromatic than the seeds.
+There is no reason to remove the seeds unless you have the specific goal of intensifying the flavor of a single fruit.

-Due to the high content of trans-anethole, star anise has a strong, sweet anise flavor.
-Pure anethole is more than ten times sweeter than sugar.
+Due to the high content trans-anethole star anise has a strong, sweet anise flavour.
+Pure anethole is more than ten times as sweet as sugar.
 Star anise contains no sugars.
-Our Lang son star anise contains over 70% essential oil, of which no less than 95-98% trans-anethole.
+Our Lang son star anise contains more than 70% essential oil, of which no less than 95-98% trans-anethole.
 You experience this immediately when the fruit absorbs moisture and releases its full aromas.

-Common (Spanish) anise (Pimpinella anisum), just like star anise, contains trans-anethole, and therefore has a similar taste, but generally milder.
-Anise is not related to star anise. the same applies to fennel (Foeniculum vulgare), which also contains trans-anethole.
+Common (Spanish) anise (Pimpinella anisum) contains just like star anise trans-anethole, and therefore has a similar flavor, but usually milder.
+Anise is not related to star anise.
+The same applies to fennel (Foeniculum vulgare), which also trans-contains anethole.

 Usage

 Star anise is inextricably linked to Chinese, Taiwanese and Vietnamese cuisine.
-Elsewhere in Southeast Asia, star anise plays only a modest role; it is hardly used in Indonesian cuisine, and in fact not used in Thai cuisine.
+Elsewhere in Southeast Asia, star anise plays a modest role, in Indonesian cuisine it is hardly used, in Thai cuisine it is not used at all.

-The star anise fruit is ground or used whole, as in red boiling, a Chinese cooking technique.
-When the whole fruits are used, they are removed after preparation, such as in the preparation of mulled wine and stewed pears.
+The star anise fruit is ground or used whole, as in red cooking, a Chinese cooking technique.
+When the whole fruits are used, they are removed after cooking, as in the preparation of mulled wine and stewed pears.

 The flavor palette of star anise is very similar to that of licorice and common anise, and combines well with tomato and basil.

-Star anise is used in Italian liqueurs such as Galliano and Sambuca, in Absinthe and in the French Pastis, and in the following spice blends:
+Star anise is used in Italian liqueurs such as Galliano and Sambuca, in Absinthe and in French Pastis, and in the following spice mixtures:

 • thirteen spice (5-spice) (China)